 Under the charter of the College, legal responsibility for the establishment of policy is vested in the Board of Trustees that in turn appoints the President.
-Reporting directly to the President are the Dean of the College, the Dean of Students, the Dean for Enrollment Management, the Dean for College Advancement, the Dean for Professional Development, the Chief Financial Officer, and the Chief of Staff.
+Reporting directly to the President are the Dean of the College, the Dean of Students, the Dean for College Advancement, the Dean for Professional Development, the Chief Financial Officer, the Director of Athletics, the Dean for Enrollment Management, and the Chief of Staff.
 The Dean of the College is the College's Chief Academic Officer and is supported by the Senior Associate Dean of the College, the Associate Dean of the College, and the three Division Chairs.
 It is the responsibility of the Division Chair to supervise departmental programs within the division and, along with the Associate Deans, to act as advisor in academic, personnel, and budgetary matters to the Dean of the College and the President.
 Department Chairs work closely with the Division Chairs, the Associate Deans, and the Dean of the College concerning curricular, personnel, and budgetary matters.